imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-05-01-the-baby-that-saved-my-life-sharing-my-story-4-years-after-abortion.md

 prompt: >-
   I have walked you through many of my fears of pregnancy the past few months as my new baby arrives.
 All of them leading to the peak of my journey.
-This post is venerable for me to discuss, however I feel it is necessary to shed light on a subject that is so black and white in so many peoples eyes.
-Most people feel you are either for or against it.
+This post is vulnerable for me to discuss, however, I feel it is necessary to shed light on a subject that is so black and white in so many peoples eyes.
 I think it is essential to understand the depth of what "having a choice" for a woman actually means.
-I hope you are able to read this post with openness and understanding.
-You may not like my decisions, but they are mine and I know they were right for me.
+I ask that you read this post with openness and understanding.
   It has taken me many years to own this story and my hope is that I may be able to share a side of abortion that is rarely seen or discussed.
 tags:
   - Abortion
   - my body my choice